-Kimberly P. Brown, Ph.D.Assistant Professor of Clinical Psychiatry and Behavioral Sciences
+Kimberly P. Brown, Ph.D.Associate Professor of Clinical Psychiatry and Behavioral Sciences

 Ph.D., University of Alabama (Psychology)

 B.A., Duke University

 Dr. Kimberly Brown has been a member of the faculty since 2002.
 She is a licensed clinical psychologist and is board certified (ABPP) in forensic psychology.
 She completed her undergraduate degree at Duke University, graduating summa cum laude.
 She received her Ph.D. in Clinical Psychology with a concentration in law from the University of Alabama.
 As part of her degree, she had coursework, research, and practicum experiences specific to the specialty field of forensic psychology.
 She completed a forensic psychology predoctoral internship at Napa State Hospital and a postdoctoral fellowship in forensic psychology at the University of Washington/Western State Hospital.